virtual-bridge/mycloudspace-api-examples/README.md

 Examples for using MyCloudSpace via the RESTful api

 ## Structure
 The project will be organised into folders based on the base language.
+There are examples for you to login with 2fa using the existing credentials you have for the system as well as via api key.
+If you would like an API key for your user please contact us.

 ### Powershell